Lightning-AI/pytorch-lightning/docs/source/trainer.rst

 Validation
 ----------
-After training, you can perform a new evaluation epoch over the validation set with :meth:`pytorch_lightning.trainer.trainer.Trainer.validate`.
-This might be useful if you want to collect new metrics from a model you already trained.
+You can perform an evaluation epoch over the validation set, outside of the training loop, using :meth:`pytorch_lightning.trainer.trainer.Trainer.validate`.
+This might be useful if you want to collect new metrics from a model right at its initialization or that has already been trained.

 .. code-block:: python